 I’m not gonna lie, I was nervous about Owen’s first time flying on an airplane.
 He’s generally an easy-going guy so I was hopeful he’d go with the flow.
 And he did great for the most part.
+But you hear all of these flying with a baby horror stories.

 I purposely booked direct flights to and from Seattle, with us leaving out of Chicago because I figured a 4 hour flight going to Seattle and 3.5 hour flight coming home were better than 8+ hours of travel we would’ve experienced had I booked a flight, which included one stop each way, out of Indianapolis.

 The night before our flight we drove up to my parents’ house (they live 2 hours East of Chicago) to hang out for a little bit, and then on our way to Chicago, we stopped and had dinner with my best friend and her parents.
 After dinner, we drove to a hotel near the airport.
-I use this site called ParkSleepFly.com, where you can spend the night before your morning flight, park your car while you’re gone and take the hotel shuttle to and from the airport.
+I use this site called ParkSleepFly.com.
+You can spend the night before your morning flight, park your car while you’re gone and take the hotel shuttle to and from the airport.
 It cost us around $140.
 There was a glitch getting our car out of the parking lot and it said we owed $290 so I’m guessing that’s how much it would’ve cost to park our car there while we were gone, not including what the hotel room would’ve cost.
 So it’s a pretty good deal.

 We borrowed a friend’s Chicco KeyFit car seat for our trip since the safest place for a baby on a plane is in a car seat and we would need to take shuttles in Seattle.
 Since Owen met the requirements for this infant car seat, we decided to use it because it’s lot more manageable than a convertible car seat.
 I also think putting your kiddo in a car seat makes travel easier for parents.
 When we would get on the plane Owen was into everything, grabbing the plane safety cards.
 We basically treated the plane like a car ride.
 Although we did need to take him out a couple times to change his diaper.